 Ironically, blue eyes don’t actually have any blue pigment.
 In fact, blue eyes indicate a lack of pigment.
-Additionally, if the fur around your dog’s eyes is white, his chances of having blue eyes (along with a pink nose and skin) are increased.
+Additionally, if the fur around your dog’s eyes is white, their chances of having blue eyes (along with a pink nose and skin) increase.

 It’s all about the melanin, or the pigment in the iris, that makes up the colored part of the eye.
 Brown eyes, which are the most common color, have brown pigment in both the front and back layers of the iris.
 Blue eyes have a small amount of melanin (or none at all) in the front layer and a small amount in the back.
 The dog’s DNA is the key to how much melanin is produced.

 Scientists are still studying the phenomenon.
-While previous studies indicate that genes that determine coat color play a major role in determining a dog’s eye color, a recent study discovered that another gene important in eye development might also play a role.
+While previous studies indicate that genes that determine coat color play a major role in determining a dog’s eye color, a study from 2018 discovered that another gene important in eye development might also play a role.

 Pigment isn’t just about color; it’s also a critical element in the development of sight and hearing in our canine friends.
 And while not all blue-eyed dogs will have problems with their sight or hearing, some are at greater risk for certain conditions.

-Cochleosaccular deafness is a hereditary condition linked to pigment in a dog’s coat and eyes.
-It’s more prevalent in white dogs with blue eyes and usually appears within 1 to 3 weeks of age in one or both ears.
+Cochleosaccular deafness is a hereditary condition linked to the pigment in a dog’s coat and eyes.
+It’s more prevalent in white dogs with blue eyes, and it usually appears within 1 to 3 weeks of age in one or both ears.

 Merle ocular dysgenesis occurs when two merle-coated dogs have puppies.
-Common vision problems for the offspring include smaller eyes, off-center pupils, light sensitivity, general impaired vision, and a greater risk for developing cataracts.
+Common vision problems for the offspring include smaller eyes, off-center pupils, light sensitivity, general impaired vision, and a greater risk of developing cataracts.

 Albinism occurs when a dog can’t produce sufficient melanin and is completely devoid of color.
 This rare condition can cause smaller eyes, eyes sensitive to light, and deformities in the lens or iris that can cause poor vision or complete blindness.